Throughout the year across Australia you’ll find plenty of food and wine festivals and other fun indulgences.

 Australia is renowned for its fine fresh gourmet produce and wines of world-acclaim.
 Almost every city hosts a major food and wine festival every year.
 Visit during the Melbourne Food & Wine Festival to taste the flavour of autumn; or the Great Barrier Feast for Australia’s fresh seafood.
 Dig for truffles in Western Australia or Canberra.
 Enjoy vineyard concerts in the Margaret River.
 Toast the New Year with Tasmania’s finest sparkling wine in Hobart or the country’s entire rich harvest during Aussie Wine Month.
-All throughout Australia’s regions you’ll find mouth-watering festivals to indulge in, accompanied by fun and entertainment.
+All year, all throughout Australia’s you’ll find fine food and wine festivals and other fun indulgences.

 Cellar Door Wine Festival

 Explore iconic South Australian wine regions and enjoy unlimited tastings from more than 150 wineries.
 Discover new favourites from South Australia’s top food and wine producers at Adelaide’s annual Cellar Door Wine Festival.
 Thousands of wines are showcased at the event, from internationally renowned brands through to niche boutique producers presenting their newest and finest selections.
 Sample wines from some of South Australia’s internationally acclaimed wine regions such as the Barossa Valley, Coonawarra, McLaren Vale and the Limestone Coast.
 Join wine-tasting master classes with the experts and indulge in a range of local specialty produce at the regional Farmer’s Market.